courselabs/project-cicd/README.md

 🥅 Goals

-- build a Docker image for each component
+- Build a Docker image for each component

-- verify you can run a container from each image
+- Verify you can run a container from each image

-- every container should print application logs, but may exit with errors - that's OK
+- Every container should print application logs, but may exit with errors - that's OK

-- you don't need to run all the containers and test the whole app at this stage
+- You don't need to run all the containers and test the whole app at this stage

 📚 Reference

-- we covered the basics in [Building Container Images](https://devsecops.courselabs.co/labs/images/)
+- [Building Container Images](https://devsecops.courselabs.co/labs/images/) covers the basics of the Dockerfile

-- and looked at compiling code with containers in [Multi-stage Builds](https://devsecops.courselabs.co/labs/multi-stage/)
+- [Multi-stage Builds](https://devsecops.courselabs.co/labs/multi-stage/) looks at compiling from source code in containers

 <details>
   <summary>💡 Hints</summary>